austinhuang0131/joinmatrix/servers.md

   * Unless indicated otherwise, the homeserver is running Synapse.
     * Homeservers running versions prior to `1.85.0` are coloured yellow due to [vulnerabilities](https://github.com/matrix-org/synapse/releases/tag/v1.85.0).
     * Homeservers running a version released approximately more than 3 months ago are coloured blue.
 Currently the cutoff is `1.85.0`.
-  * Homeservers that use Dendrite or have unparseable version strings are not coloured.
+  * Homeservers that use Dendrite, Conduit, or have unparseable version strings are not coloured.
   * "Error!!" (coloured red): The homeserver cannot be reached at the time of checking.
 This is usually occasional, as frequent downtime are grounds for exclusion from this list.

 ## Other Matrix homeserver lists